Authress/authress-sdk.rs/contributing.md

 * [ ] Top level tags from the API should accessible from the base class: `authressClient.accessRecords.getRecords(...)`
 * [ ] Automatic Retry
   * [ ] Automatic fallback to cache
+* [ ] `OptimisticPerformanceHandler` - Automatic fallback to cache on timeout reached
 * [ ] In memory caching for authorization checks - memoize
 * [ ] Unsigned int for all limits
 * [ ] readonly properties are never specified as required for request bodies